-Today, with the moral sense, we have developed to put ethics and society before profits.
+Human beings have evolved a lot over the centuries.
+But with them, they have also advanced their economic awareness and business ethics.
+A moral sense is developed to put ethics and society before profits.
 We have learned to value society’s tastes, preferences, and treatment.
-We have also understood the need to implement values in our businesses.
-Ethics has gained importance not only because of the businessmen’s conscience but because of its vast social acceptance.
-Let’s learn a little more about business ethics and its significance.
+Also, the need to implement values in our businesses is understood.
+As a result, ethics has gained importance not only because of the businessmen’s conscience but also because of its vast social acceptance.
+So let’s learn a little more about business ethics and its significance.

-Apart from that, any managerial decision needs to be differentiated as right or wrong within an organization.
+Apart from that, any managerial decision must be differentiated as right or wrong within an organization.
 Having business ethics helps the employees to make the right choice when faced with such a dilemma.
 Moreover, it has been ascertained over time that companies that practice and promote ethics and social responsibility have excelled in competitions and growth.
 It is for these reasons that every establishment needs to adopt business ethics.

 All the stakeholders, be it internal or external, look out for the business’s culture and behavior.
 The expectations of the general public increase with the business’s increased share in the market.
-Once the company starts becoming successful, the society expects it to become a ‘good exampleƒ? for the community and new, upcoming businesses.
+Once the company starts becoming successful, the society expects it to become a ‘good example’ for the community and new, upcoming businesses.

 When the business implements appropriate work ethics, there is no place for these malpractices in the organization.
 With that in practice, society will not feel like its safety is at risk.
 Business ethics create a healthy business environment for every component of society.